 Trash containers should be kept closed and open containers should be emptied regularly.

-A further recommendation would be to use a trap with a lure like fruit juice or meat like :
+Trapping Yellow Jackets may be used to trap with a lure like fruit juice or meat like :

 YELLOW JACKET TRAP by Advantage, which would be helpful if you can't find the location of the nests.